What’s the one fact marketers of all disciplines can all agree on? Ranking on search engines without adopting bad SEO tactics is challenging.

 Your site ranking low is Google’s way of punishing you for making it work harder than expected.

-To improve your ranking on the SERP, first know what content needs updating.
+To improve your ranking on the search engine results pages, first know what content needs updating.

 Conduct regular content audits to see what needs improving.